Romania and Slovakia dismiss draw speculation amid Gijon memories

 This means that only Ukraine are in a must-win situation to advance without the help of others, due to their inferior goal difference.
 A draw would only be enough for them if the other game has a winner.

+"We are pros, we know that a draw could help us advance.
+But that means nothing.
+Nobody has given us anything for free so far.
+We will go into tomorrow's game with great conviction.
+If we end up with a draw and progress - all the better," he said.

+Slovakia stunned Belgium 1-0 in their opener before losing 2-1 to Ukraine.
+Romania crushed Ukraine 3-0 and then lost 2-0 against Belgium.

-"We are playing for first place, for the group victory.
-We will give our all in every second like we have done before," he said.
+Romania coach Edi Iordanescu insisted: "We are playing for first place, for the group victory.
+We will give our all in every second like we have done before.

 "Yes, a draw against Slovakia is sufficient for us.
 We are happy if it ends that way.
 To have it end that way we must be ready to win this match."